 Croatia has a great potential to implement business ideas and ambitions.
 A contributory factor is a fact that Croatia is a full member of the European Union, which was recognized not only by domestic but also by foreign investors.
 More than 15 thousand foreign companies have been opened in Croatia in recent years.

 Economic opportunities in Croatia

-Croatia is a member of United Nations, Organization for Security and Cooperation and the Council of Europe.
-The currency is stable, and the industrial production is continuously growing.
+Croatia is a member of the United Nations, the Organization for Security and Cooperation and the Council of Europe.
+The currency is stable, and industrial production is continuously growing.

 Foreign investments are constantly encouraged to strengthen trade and business relations especially between Great Britain and Croatia.
 This can only present numerous advantages to those who consider running a business and register a company in Croatia.